Introduction

 - how reactions happen

-- how emotions move
+- how emotions rise and settle

 Without trying to change anything.